Emergent $\mathcal{PT}$-symmetry breaking of collective modes with topological critical phenomena

-More important, the Anderson-Bogoliubov (AB) collective modes of the superfluid undergo a $\mathcal{PT}$-symmetry transition as the SOC strength is tuned, while the superfluid ground state remains $\mathcal{PT}$-symmetry unbroken.
-In particular, a critical SOC strength exists, separating $\mathcal{PT}$-symmetry unbroken and broken phases of the AB modes that have purely real or imaginary spectra, respectively.
-As a prominent feature of the emergent $\mathcal{PT}$ transition, the phonon mode softens near the critical point, as the speed of sound vanishes in a kink at the transition.
-Such a critical behavior originates from the complete disappearance of low-frequency components in the density response function, a phenomenon protected by the point-gap topology of the quasiparticle dispersion.
-This suggests a topologically robust, critical superfluid state immune to low-frequency perturbations.
-Our work provides a unique paradigm for exploring emergent $\mathcal{PT}$-symmetry breaking and critical phenomena, and sheds new light on the study of quantum criticality in open many-body systems.
+{Remarkably, the Anderson-Bogoliubov collective modes of the superfluid undergo a $\mathcal{PT}$-symmetry transition as the SOC strength is tuned, while the superfluid ground state remains $\mathcal{PT}$-symmetry unbroken.
+In particular, a critical SOC strength exists, separating $\mathcal{PT}$-symmetry unbroken and broken phases of the Anderson-Bogoliubov (AB) modes that have purely real or imaginary spectra, respectively.
+At this emergent $\mathcal{PT}$ transition, the AB mode and its hole partner coalesce and annihilate each other, leading to the complete disappearance of low-frequency excitations, as the speed of sound vanishes in a kink at the transition.
+This is in sharp contrast to the case with a single-particle $\mathcal{PT}$-symmetric system, where eigenmodes merely merge at the critical point.
+Such a many-body critical behavior is associated with the point-gap topology of the quasiparticle dispersion, which suggests a topologically robust critical state that is immune to low-frequency perturbations.}

-\emph{Model}.--We consider a two-component, attractively interacting Fermi gas in three dimensions.
+{\bf Non-Hermitian Fermi gases with $\mathcal{PT}$-symmetric SOC.} We consider a two-component, attractively interacting Fermi gas in three dimensions.
 The Fermi gas is loaded in an optical lattice and subject to a one-dimensional, imaginary SOC, with the Hamiltonian

-where $C_{\boldsymbol{k}}=( )^{T}$, with $c_{\boldsymbol{k}\sigma=\uparrow,\downarrow}^{\dagger}$ ($c_{\boldsymbol{k}\sigma}$) the creation (annihilation) operator of a spin-$\sigma$ fermion with quasimomentum $\boldsymbol{k}=(k_x,k_y,k_z)$. $t_{s,\zeta}$ is the hopping rate in the $\zeta$ spatial direction, $t_{so}$ is the SOC strength, $\sigma_{z}$ is the Pauli matrix, and $U$ is the interaction strength with the quantization volume given by $V$.
+where $C_{\boldsymbol{k}}=( )^{T}$, with $c_{\boldsymbol{k}\sigma=\uparrow,\downarrow}^{\dagger}$ ($c_{\boldsymbol{k}\sigma}$) the creation (annihilation) operator of a spin-$\sigma$ fermion with quasimomentum $\boldsymbol{k}=(k_x,k_y,k_z)$. $t_{\text{s},\zeta}$ is the hopping rate in the $\zeta$ spatial direction, $t_{\text{so}}$ is the SOC strength, $\sigma_{z}$ is the Pauli matrix, and $U$ is the interaction strength with the quantization volume given by $V$.
 Here the imaginary SOC may be implemented using spin-dependent dissipation~\cite{li2019observation}, non-reciprocal hopping~\cite{gou2020tunable}, or dissipative Raman processes~\cite{zhou2020dissipation}.

 Hamiltonian (\ref{eq:origin_H}) is invariant under the combined transformation of the parity operator $\mathcal{P}: c_{\boldsymbol{k}\sigma}\rightarrow c_{-\boldsymbol{k}\sigma}$, and the time-reversal operator $\mathcal{T}: c_{\boldsymbol{k}\sigma}\rightarrow [i\sigma_{y}]_{\sigma\sigma^{'}} c_{-\boldsymbol{k}\sigma^{'}} $ and $i\rightarrow -i $ (or equivalently, $i\mathcal{K}\sigma_{y}$ with the complex conjugation operator $\mathcal{K}$ and Pauli matrix $\sigma_{y}$ in the first quantization), but possesses neither $\mathcal{P}$ nor $\mathcal{T}$ symmetry separately.
 Notably, although the single-particle spectra of Hamiltonian (\ref{eq:origin_H}) are typically complex, the eigenenergies come in conjugate pairs, such that a non-interacting Fermi sea features a real Fermi energy.